The future of enterprise low-code platforms

 Find out why enterprise low-code platforms are the future of app development—and where they’re headed next.

 What is an enterprise low-code platform?

-With a rising demand for new apps and modernization—and fewer development resources—organizations across the globe are flocking to low-code enterprise solutions to spearhead their digital transformation initiatives.
+With a rising demand for new apps and modernisation—and fewer development resources—organisations across the globe are flocking to low-code enterprise solutions to spearhead their digital transformation initiatives.
 Enterprise low-code platforms enable anyone to build digital experiences, automate processes, and integrate and extend their apps with minimal use of code.
-This may be accomplished by adding and arranging prebuilt user experience (UX) components, templates, frameworks, and workflows—which can be customized to your needs—through a visual, drag-and-drop interface.
+This may be accomplished by adding and arranging prebuilt user experience (UX) components, templates, frameworks, and workflows—which can be customised to your needs—through a visual, drag-and-drop interface.

 Low-code enterprise software simplifies, streamlines, and automates much of the development process, from build to deployment, so that programmers and non-programmers alike can create and share production-ready apps.
 Its widespread adoption continues to flourish, with global revenue streams “projected to total 26.9 billion in 2023, an increase of 19.6 percent,” according to Gartner®— and it’s poised for even more expansive growth in the coming years.
 1

 Thanks to low code software, it’s easier than ever to build apps that address a broad range of business challenges.
 Let’s dive into the many reasons why major organisations incorporate low-code tools and solutions into their workflow: